Left Ventricular Pressure (LVP) morphology looks odd and/or giving non-physiological values

 Abnormal Morphology

-Spikes during Systole on LVP cycle
+Spikes during Systole on LVP cycle and/or near or at end of diastole going negative

-Figure 3 & 4 below show peaks or spikes on the LVP cycle during systole.
-This is typically indicative of the catheter being squeezed during a contraction.
+This is can be indicative of the catheter being squeezed during a contraction.
 The catheter tip is potentially touching either the free ventricular wall or the intraventricular septum.
 Systolic measurement should not be reported from these cycles.
 When this happens shortly after surgery, it is recommended to evaluate your surgical approach.

 Low LV dP/dtmax (index of contractility)